Saadhya/React-native-Explorer/README.md

 adb devices
 npx react-native run-android

-# add this in build.gradle file to enable icons
+# add this in build.gradle file to enable icons of android/app
 apply from: file("../../node_modules/react-native-vector-icons/fonts.gradle")

 In terminal: